ExoCTK/exoctk/docs/index.rst

 The subpackages currently included are:

-Contamination and Visibility Calculator
+Contamination and Visibility Calculators

-Integrations and Groups Calculator
+Groups and Intrgrations Calculator

 Transit Light-­Curve Fitting Tools